Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

   })

-4. Add the method to remove the order from the order book table, `wallet-template/src/App.js#L262 <https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/0779b46516bc5c697c5fb986cad1080b8c8121af/src/App.js#L288>`_
+4. Add the method to remove the order from the order book table, line
 -----------------------------------------------

 .. code-block:: javascript